ericbulloch/saban/README.md

 I run this script from my attack box which is running Kali Linux.
 When I start up the attack box it does not save files or settings from the previous run.
 Since it is a sandbox environment, this script runs with the assumption that it has not been ran before.

-To run the script, I provide the ip address of the capture the flag machine and an optional domain name.
-The domain name is defaulted to target.thm.
+To run the script, I provide the ip address of the capture the flag machine and an optional host name.
+The host name is defaulted to target.thm.
 Here is a sample run:

 `python3 saban.py 10.10.1.1`

-If I wanted that machine to use the domain saban.thm, I would run the above command with the optional parameter:
+If I wanted that machine to use the host name saban.thm, I would run the above command with the optional parameter:

-`python3 saban.py 10.10.1.1 -d saban.thm`
+`python3 saban.py 10.10.1.1 -h saban.thm`

 or

-`python3 saban.py 10.10.1.1 --domain_name saban.thm`
+`python3 saban.py 10.10.1.1 --host saban.thm`